cwiggins12/audio_vis/README.md

 # audio_vis

-A real-time audio visualization engine that captures your system audio and drives GLSL fragment shaders with FFT, peak/RMS, and feedback buffer data each frame.
+A shader-driven, real-time audio visualization engine that captures your system audio and drives GLSL fragment shaders with FFT, peak/RMS, and feedback buffer data each frame.
 Write shaders, tweak a config file, and see changes instantly with hot-reload.
 Currently supports Linux (desktop and Raspberry Pi 4+)

 Use this for live visuals, desktop audio-reactive backgrounds, shader experimentation, or as a foundation for other creative coding projects.
 All of the audio pipeline in particular is made to be reusable and modular for other projects with very few changes.